Jane Worthington with Andrea Branzi, Alessandro Mendini and Stefano Marzano, working at Mendini’s studio in Milan - 1990s

 Möbel des Jahres Award — ds152, de Sede (Switzerland)

-Woon Meesters Design Award — For Innovation & Creativity (Belgium)
+Woon Meesters Design Award — Innovation & Creativity (Belgium)

-IMM Innovation Award Nomination — Leolux, Vol de Rêve (Germany)
+IMM Innovation Award — Two-time Nomination, Leolux, Vol de Rêve (Germany)

-NEC Best of the Best Nomination — Leolux, Vol de Rêve (England)
+NEC Best of the Best — Nomination, Leolux, Vol de Rêve (UK)

-Dubai Urban Elements Nomination — Dubai RTA (UAE)
+Dubai Urban Elements Design Challenge — Shortlisted, Dubai RTA (UAE)

 Centre Georges Pompidou, Paris